hyperglance/deploy/CloudFormation/XAccount/README.md

 # Hyperglance cross-account IAM role deployment

-This Cloudformation template deploys an IAM role and associated a policy with the [required permissions](https://support.hyperglance.com/knowledge/aws-iam-policy-requirements) to enable Hyperglance to poll resources outside the subscription the instance is hosted in.
+This Cloudformation template deploys an IAM role and associated policy, with the [required permissions](https://support.hyperglance.com/knowledge/aws-iam-policy-requirements) to enable Hyperglance to poll resources outside the subscription the instance is hosted in.

 ## Pre-Requisites